 CBD Testing: Making Sure Your CBD Is GenuineLintonCBD

-The rapidly expanding cannabidiol (CBD) industry and the lack of regulations surrounding the sales of such products has flooded the market with low-quality untested CBD products.
+The rapidly expanding cannabidiol (CBD) industry.
+The lack of regulations surrounding the sales of such products has flooded the market with low-quality untested CBD products.
 At present, several brands are exaggerating or even being downright untruthful about their products.
-For instance, certain UK CBD companies have been found to label their CBD products with a quality stamp despite the product being contaminated with harmful substances.
-As a result it is extremely important to research before purchasing so you can make sure you’re getting genuine CBD products.
+For instance, certain UK companies have been found to label their CBD products with a quality stamp.
+The product is contaminated with harmful substances.
+As a result, it is extremely important to research before purchasing.
+So you can make sure you’re getting genuine CBD products.
 Here’s what to look for when shopping CBD.

 The obvious thing to look out for in a lab report is the cannabidiol (CBD) content of the product.

-CBD concentration is another key aspect of a CBD product report.
-The strength and content of CBD in a product is important to consider as people vary in height and weight, therefore, a particular CBD product that works well for one person may cause adverse effects in the other.
+Concentration is another key aspect of a CBD product report.
+The strength and content of CBD in a product are important to consider as people vary in height and weight.
+Therefore, a particular CBD product that works well for one person may cause adverse effects in the other.

-Legally, CBD products should contain the same levels of CBD as advertised on their labels, although, certain companies are still manufacturing products that contain different amounts of CBD than what’s stated on the label.
-This means that certain consumers do not achieve the desired results as they are not consuming the amount of CBD they expect.
+Legally, CBD products should contain the same levels as advertised on their labels.
+Although, certain companies are still manufacturing products that contain different amounts of CBD than what’s stated on the label.
+This means that certain consumers do not achieve the desired results.
+As they are not consuming the amount of CBD they expect.

 Tetrahydrocannabinol (THC) is the component responsible for the high one experiences upon smoking or consuming cannabis.
-This substance is heavily restricted within CBD products, and as such any CBD product you buy should contain no more than 0.2%.
+This substance is heavily restricted within CBD products.
+And as such any product you buy should contain no more than 0.2%.

-Aside from cannabinoids, terpenes are elements present in the cannabis plant which play a significant part in producing the effects associated with cannabis.
-These organic compounds produce aromatic and flavour diversity.
-They function in a similar manner to cannabinoids in that they bind to receptors in the brain and produce different effects.
+Aside from cannabinoids, terpenes are elements present in the cannabis plant.
+Which play a significant part in producing the effects associated with cannabis.
+These organic compounds produce aromatic and flavor diversity.
+They function in a similar manner to cannabinoids.
+In that, they bind to receptors in the brain and produce different effects.

 The contaminate absorption ability of the hemp plant poses a threat to individuals who consume cannabis-based products as extreme exposure to heavy metals can result in severe health risks, particularly for individuals already suffering from a medical condition.
 An independent laboratory should test for heavy metals and describe them in the published report.